product_id = 9826209479variant_id = 38260027079template_name =

 - Enjoy recommendations that are easy to implement

-Advantages of the Testosterone Test Kit
+Benefits of the Testosterone Test

 Certain stages in life, underlying diseases and medication can lead to a change in testosterone levels.
 Regular testing of your testosterone levels is therefore important.
 Testosterone is the most important male sex hormone (androgen); however, women also produce low amounts of testosterone.